bvrigo/Smart-Tank/README.md

 Figure 3.
 Close up of the cannon’s barrel.

 We assembled the Shadow Bot chassis by following the instructions of its [manufacturer](https://learn.sparkfun.com/tutorials/assembly-guide-for-redbot-with-shadow-chassis).
 With the chassis in hands, we attached a cardboard piece to cover the hole in its front and attached the servo on top of it.
-Then, we can attach all the batteries, the speaker and the breadboards to the chassis.
+Then, we can attach all the batteries, the speaker, and the breadboards to the chassis.

 ![Batteries](./images/battery.png)